How To Accelerate Your Career Growth as a Marketer

 —Kenneth Chong, Senior Growth Marketing Manager at Rent the Runway

 An easy way to level up on these skills is to join a professional network.
-We at Primary just launched our Growth Mastermind Network, a community with best-in-class programming for marketing professionals.
+We at Primary launched a Growth Mastermind Network, a community with best-in-class programming for marketing professionals.

-Apply here now to join our launch cohort in April.
+Apply here now to join our third cohort, launching at the end of July.